milkbottledude/BAISmods/Documentation.md

 *LSM2106, LSM2212, LSM2231, LSM2233, LSM3243, LSM3223, LSM4243*

+### 2.2 Modules of Majors (tbc!)

+### 2.3: Module Formatting

-That makes a total of 21 selected minors to be included in BAISmods.
+So far, that makes a total of 21 selected minors to be included in BAISmods.
 I've added the minors and their requirements to a [text file](minors.txt), but its still not in an arrangement that is favourable for parsing by python.

 I'll be implementing a format to minors.txt that will look quite silly, but works when I have to read the txt file from a python file in the future.